 For 2023, the Sport Classic is back.
 Once again we have retro looks, but it’s no longer based on a Carrera S - this time, the starting point is a 911 Turbo.
 Here, it’s hooked up to a seven-speed manual, driving - unlike the PDK in the Turbo - the rear wheels exclusively.
 That’s quite a combination, but one that Porsche makes you pay well over £200,000 for.

 Production numbers are much higher than the original Sport Classic, with Porsche set to build 1,250.
+We enjoyed the version we drove immensely, but it is double the cost of something like a Carrera T, and not quite double the fun.

 With roots that go back to the 356, ‘Speedster’ is perhaps the ultimate historical name that Porsche has dug out of its back-catalogue.
 Various 911s have carried it, but for the 991.2 version, Stuttgart went all out.
 It built a bespoke shell by joining the front end of a GT3 with the rear of a Carrera 4 and then transplanted a manual GT3’s engine and chassis parts.
 The finishing touch was a lightweight, mechanical-folding roof.